MuelMart/Medical-Deserts/README.md

 **geometry**
 ST feature geometry for the census tract (EPSG 4269).

-## Accessing the App
+## Accessing the App (Conda)
 To utilize the app, please adhere to the following steps:

 1. Download the [Dataset Build](https://github.com/MuelMart/Medical-Deserts/tree/main/Dataset%20Build) folder of this repo.
 This is the package for the app.
 2. Extract package contents locally.
-2. Make sure you have an installation of [anaconda](https://anaconda.org/) on your machine.
+3. Make sure you have an installation of [anaconda](https://anaconda.org/) on your machine.
-3. Open the anaconda prompt, and change the directory to the folder containing the app package contents. `cd Path/To/My/Directory`
+4. Open the anaconda prompt, and change the directory to the folder containing the app package contents. `cd Path/To/My/Directory`
-4. Paste the following into the anaconda prompt: `conda env create -f AppEnv.yml`.
+5. Paste the following into the anaconda prompt: `conda env create -f AppEnv.yml`.
 This will install the package dependencies to execute the app.
-5. Paste the following into the anaconda prompt: `conda activate AppEnv`.
+6. Paste the following into the anaconda prompt: `conda activate AppEnv`.
 This will activate the environment for use with the app.
-6. Once the environment is created, paste the following into the anaconda prompt: `streamlit run app.py demo`.
+7. Once the environment is created, paste the following into the anaconda prompt: `streamlit run app.py demo`.
 This will launch a demo version of the app.
+8. If you have already installed the environment from step 5, you can start from step 6 for running the app in the future.

+## Accessing the App (Pip)
+If you encounter dependency issues in the above step, you can manually install the packages to your local python installation to run the app.

+1. Download the [Dataset Build](https://github.com/MuelMart/Medical-Deserts/tree/main/Dataset%20Build) folder of this repo.
+This is the package for the app.
+2. Extract package contents locally.
+3. Open the command line, and change the directory to the folder containing the app package contents. `cd Path/To/My/Directory`
+4. Paste the following into the command line: `pip install -r requirements.txt`.
+This will install the package dependencies to execute the app.
+5. Once the environment is created, paste the following into the anaconda prompt: `streamlit run app.py demo`.
+This will launch a demo version of the app.
-7. If you have already installed the environment, from step 4, you can start from step 5 for running the app in the future.
+6. If you have already installed the packages from step 4, you can start from step 5 for running the app in the future.